coreyackland/faderctrl/README.md

 #### `1.0.0` -
 `NEW:` Added MIDI Learn - Enables the user to assign a control change [CC] from the device per fader. <p>
-`NEW:` Added Device Selector - Enables the user to select a midi device to update its control change parameters.
+`NEW:` Added Device Selector - Enables the user to select a midi device to update its control change parameters. <p>